pranavbinwar/Motion_Detector/README.md

 Prerequisites
 Before running this script, make sure you have the following installed:

-Python 3.x
+* Python 3.x
-OpenCV (cv2)
+* OpenCV (cv2)
-imutils library
+* imutils library
-winsound library
+* winsound library
-You can install the required libraries using pip:
+* You can install the required libraries using pip:

-Copy code
+    --Copy code--
         pip install opencv-python imutils

 Usage
-Connect a webcam to your computer.
+* Connect a webcam to your computer.

-Run the script using the following command:
+* Run the script using the following command:

-Copy code
+  --Copy code--
       python script.py
-The webcam feed will be displayed in a new window titled "Cam".
+* The webcam feed will be displayed in a new window titled "Cam".

-Press the "t" key to toggle the alarm mode.
+* Press the "t" key to toggle the alarm mode.
 In alarm mode, the script compares the current frame with the initial frame and detects motion.
 If motion is detected, an alarm counter is incremented.
 If the alarm counter exceeds a threshold value, an alarm sound is played.

-Press the "q" key to quit the script.
+* Press the "q" key to quit the script.

 Important Notes
 Make sure you have the necessary permissions to access the webcam device.